The Ultimate Mini Split Buyer's Guide

 With sound ratings as low as 19 dB, mini split units can operate at sound levels quieter than a whisper.
 This means your mini split will not only be unobtrusive, but you may even forget it's running at all.

-Energy Efficiency = Savings By combining several energy-saving technologies, mini splits are one of the most energy-efficient ways to keep your home comfortable all year round.
-Inverter-driven condensers cut down on waste by delivering precise amounts of heating or cooling required to keep your space comfortable thus minimizing energy costs.
+Yes!
+By combining several energy-saving technologies, mini splits are one of the most energy-efficient ways to keep your home comfortable all year round.
+Inverter-driven condensers cut down on waste by delivering the precise amount of heating or cooling required to keep your space comfortable, thereby minimizing energy costs.

 Compared to conventional central-air equipment, mini splits use advanced control algorithms, intelligently-designed heat exchangers, and inverter-driven compressors to save you 30% or more on energy bills and achieve incredible efficiency ratings over 28 SEER2.